-The Freehold Art Gallery is pleased to announce our upcoming art show will feature Freehold artist, Mary Caruso-Albert.
-The show opens February 29 and runs through April 11.
-Mary Caruso-Albert is one of Freeholds most notable artists.
+Freehold Art Gallery has reopened.
+Our current art show featuring Freehold artist, Mary Caruso-Albert has been extended through July 19.
+Mary Caruso-Albert is one of Freehold’s most notable artists.

-Mary will be available to give gallery visitors a tour of her work, discuss her process and her subjects during Meet and Greet sessions every Saturday in March from 2-6.
+Mary will be available to give gallery visitors a tour of her work, discuss her process and her subjects during Meet and Greet sessions to be announced